 - 1. A core of courses to provide spiritual and professional growth through advanced studies in Scripture, doctrine, church history, and ministry. - 2.
-Successful completion of 36 credits that include either a 3- or 6-credit capstone.
+Successful completion of 36 credits that include either a 3- or 6-credit capstone or a comprehensive exam.